 How to write a compelling letter of support

 Across Ontario, there are safe schools teams working to promote a safe school climate at their school because they understand how important this can be to students' learning and well-being.
 This is your chance to celebrate these exceptional people and their achievements.
-Your letters must explain and include clear examples of why the team deserves special recognition.
+Your letter must explain and include clear examples of why the team deserves this special recognition.

 Here are three tips to help you write a compelling letter of support:

 - Don't just say your safe schools team is outstanding – prove it!